 From SD-WAN to SASE: How the WAN Evolution is Progressing

 Gartner’s introduction of a new network and security category known as Secure Access Service Edge or SASE (pronounced “sassy”) marked a turning point for the industry.
-Prior to Gartner’s “The Future of Network Security Is in the Cloud” SD-WAN was one of, if not the biggest industry buzzword in the second-half of the 2010s, but SASE has stolen the spotlight as we kick off the 2020s.
+Prior to Gartner’s “The Future of Network Security Is in the Cloud” SD-WAN was one of, if not the biggest industry buzzword in the 2010s, but SASE stole the spotlight when we kicked off this decade.

 When first introduced to the topic of SASE, some may wonder if SASE is just a repackaging of SD-WAN.
 In simple terms: SD-WAN is a subset of SASE.
 SD-WAN appliances deliver important networking functionality while SASE goes further by converging SD-WAN with other network and security services to create a holistic WAN connectivity and security fabric.

 Here, we’ll explore how the WAN evolution is progressing from SD-WAN to SASE and take a closer look at the relationship between the two.

 SD-WAN grew in popularity throughout the 2010s as a more agile and cloud-friendly approach to WAN connectivity.
 With workloads shifting to the cloud in large numbers, SD-WAN gave enterprises a more reliable alternative to Internet-based VPN and a more agile, more affordable alternative to MPLS for a number of use cases.

 By abstracting away underlying network transport services (xDSL, MPLS, 4G LTE, etc.) and enabling a software-defined approach to the WAN, SD-WAN helped enterprises improve network performance as well as address challenges such as the high costs of MPLS bandwidth and the trombone-routing problem.
 Additionally, SD-WAN can deliver additional resilience and fault tolerance in the last-mile.